serverless/blog/posts/2017-04-13-software-engineering-resources.md

 At Serverless we're constantly educating ourselves to incorporate the latest best practices in our engineering processes and deliver the best Serverless toolings out there.

-In this blog post we'll provide a list with useful Software Engineering books we've read and recommend you to read.
+In this blog post we'll provide a list with useful software engineering books we've read and highly recommend.

 **Note:** This list is a living document.
-We'll update it constantly to reflect our recent learnings / recommendations.
+We'll update it periodically to reflect our recent learnings/recommendations.

-*We're not associated with any authors or platforms we list here*
+*We are not associated with any authors or platforms we list here*

 # Clean Code

-This is a really classic book every software engineer / programmer should read.
-It teaches you how to write code in a way that it's easy to read and understand.
+This is a really classic book every software engineer and programmer should read.
+It teaches you how to write code in a way that's easy to read and understand.

-Not all techniques which are shown here need to be followed but even after adapting some of them your code "reads like" prose.
+Not all techniques which are shown here need to be followed, but even after adopting some of them your code "reads like" prose.

-Remember that we spent most of the time reading code rather than writing code.
+Remember that we spend most of the time reading code rather than writing code.

 And to be honest